-And the man did as Jesus told him, going into the region called the Decapolis and proclaiming the Good News.
+And the man did as Jesus told him, going into the city (Luke) and throughout the Decapolis (Mark), proclaiming the Good News.
 The Decapolis was an area largely on the eastern side of the Jordan River, comprised of cities very Greek in politics, religion, and culture.
 In other words, Jesus sent the man to proclaim the news about Jesus to the Gentiles.
 Thus, in a way, this man, whose name has been lost to us, was the first apostle to the Gentiles.
 God's promise that the entire world would be blessed through the family of Abraham was being kept in and through Jesus.